mostav02/me_cleaner_wiki/How-does-it-work?.md

  * ROMP (not always present)
  * BUP - Bringup (hardware initialization/configuration)

-Since the TXE firmwares are very similar to the ME ones, I also adapted me_cleaner to work on them.
+Since the TXE firmware is very similar to the ME one, I adapted me_cleaner to work on it.

 A month later I finally realized how to move the partitions; in this way the empty space before the FTPR partition can be recovered, and the final size of the Intel ME image is ~80 kB.

+In June 2017 I updated me_cleaner to adapt it to the changes introduced by ME 11 (Skylake and following), removing most of the modules from the newer Intel ME firmware images.

 ## How can I be sure that all the bad stuff is not in a ROM inside the CPU?

 We can never be sure about this, but, thanks to the [Igor's 2014 presentation](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf) (slide 18), we can suppose that the code inside the internal ROM is just the code responsible for the very basic initialization of Intel ME.

-## How does it work?
+## How does me_cleaner work?

-Since there isn't any official documentation of the Intel ME firmwares, a short explanation of how me_cleaner works is mandatory.
-At first it detects if the image is a "pure" ME image (magic **$FPT** at offset 0x10) or a full BIOS dump (magic **5a a5 f0 0f** at offset 0x10).
+First, it detects if the image is a "pure" ME image (magic **$FPT** at offset 0x10) or a full BIOS dump (magic **5a a5 f0 0f** at offset 0x10).
 If it is a "pure" ME image it uses the whole file as ME image, otherwise it finds the ME region by reading the values inside the Intel Flash Descriptor.

 Then it searches for the basic ME informations: presence of the FPT region, version of the firmware, number of partitions and offset and size of the FTPR partition.
 Now it has all the informations it needs, and it can start the "cleaning" process by:
  * dumping the original FTPR entry in the FPT